LionelBeato/coatimundis/Week_2/Day_7/OVERVIEW.md

     - footer

 2. Have at least 10 components in total for your page.
-Rmemember to use cols and rows.
+Recall the hierarchy (container then row then col).
 Remember to wrap root elements in a container as well!
 3. Have at leat 2 selectors for your CSS.
 Try to overwrite or style some bootstrap components!
 4. Push it to github!
 5. (Optional) Host it on github Pages!